Piano Sonata in E major, D 157 (Schubert)

-The Piano Sonata in E major, 157 is a piano sonata with three movements composed by Franz Schubert in February 1815.
+The Piano Sonata in E major, 157 is a three-movement piano sonata composed by Franz Schubert in February 1815.
 The Allegro 154 is an early version of its first movement.

 Extant movements of the sonata D 157

-The piano sonata 157 has three known movements.
+The piano sonata 157 has three known movements:

 Some commentators describe the first movement of the sonata as by far the most interesting, as it shows Schubert breaking away from the restrictions on harmonic progressions his teacher Antonio Salieri had imposed for vocal music, and as one of his happiest inspirations, prefiguring his later trade marks, while the remaining two movements are described as somewhat run of the mill.
 Others see in the first movement rather unconvincing unorthodoxies lacking invention, while the other two movements are more musically satisfying, with reminiscences of Beethoven and some of Schubert's later compositions.